 In another microwave-safe bowl melt butter.
 Alternatively, melt on the stovetop in a small saucepan.
 After butter is completed melted add peanut butter, vanilla, corn syrup, honey, and water to warm butter.
 Stir until smooth.

-Add wet ingredients to dry ingredient bowl and stir to combine.
-Cover the pan with a large piece of plastic wrap.
-Press press down on top of the bars all the way to the edges before removing and baking.
+Add the wet ingredients to dry ingredient bowl and stir to combine.
+Transfer the granola to the prepared pan.
+Use a large piece of plastic wrap to press down on top of the bars, all the way to the edges, before removing to bake.

 Bake bars 25 minutes, until edges are golden brown.
 Cool completely in pan.